 i) in the preparation of the annual Accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any;

 ii) your Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2021 and its loss for theyear ended on that date;

 iii) your Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

 iv) your Directors have prepared the Annual Accounts for the fi nancial year endedMarch 31 2021 on a going concern basis;

 The Related Party Transactions were placed before the Audit Committee and also theBoard for its approval wherever required.
-Prior omnibus approval of the AuditCommittee was also obtained for the transactions that were of repetitive nature.
-The transactionsentered into pursuant to the omnibus approval of the Audit Committee were placed before the AuditCommittee for its review on a quarterly basis.
-The Company has framed a policy on RelatedParty Transactions for the purpose of identifi cation and monitoring of such transactions.The details of Related Party Transactions entered into by the Company are moreparticularly given in the para 11 of note no 23 to the standalone FinancialStatements.
+Prior omnibus/one-time approval of the AuditCommittee was also obtained for the transactions.
+The transactions entered into pursuantto the omnibus/onetime approval of the Audit Committee were placed before the AuditCommittee for its review on a quarterly basis.
+The Company has framed a policy on RelatedParty Transactions for the purpose of identifi cation and monitoring of such transactions.The details of Related Party Transactions entered into by the Company are moreparticularly given in the Note No. 39 of the Standalone Financial Statements forming apart of this Annual Report.

-The policy on Related Party Transactions as approved by the Board is hosted on theCompany's website www.peninsula. co.in
+The policy on Related Party Transactions as approved by the Board is hosted on theCompany's website www.peninsula. co.in.

 22. AUDITORS a) Statutory Auditors

-The Directors of your Company confirm that no frauds or instances of mis-managementwere reported by the Statutory Auditor under Section 143 (12) of the Companies Act 2013.
+The Directors of your Company confirm that no instances of frauds or mis-managementwere reported by the Statutory Auditor under Section 143 (12) of the Companies Act 2013.

 b) Secretarial Auditor